Kim Hong-jip: Pro-Japanese suspicion

-Kim Hong-jip tried to change the legislative systems and garments of Joseon, and adopt the government structure of Japan.
+Kim tried to change the legislative systems and garments of Joseon, and adopt the government structure of Japan.
 Also, he implemented a solar calendar and the postal system to Joseon.
 Those changes were influenced by Japan.
 According to one report, there were some assertions that Hong-jip held the additional post of Gungukkimucheo's master.
 During this period, he attracted Japanese ministers to his cabinet and empowered them.